Day Hiking Backpack Comparison Table, Sorted by Weight

 We like to keep water bottles, bathroom kit, a few snacks, and rain gear on the outside for easy access.
 First aid, repair kit, and essential knickknacks sit at the bottom of the main compartment as they’re least likely to be used.
 Then put your fleece and puffy jacket on top of that.
 You might consider storing a hat and gloves in the pockets of the fleece or puffy, since they will most likely be used together.
 Top it off with your lunch and you’re good to go.

-Best Hiking Backpacks Conclusion
+Best Ultralight Daypack Conclusion

 As you can see, the best ultralight daypack and day hiking backpacks are also ultra functional.
 They offer a full suite of external pockets while weighing about 20 ounces or less.
 Just below a pound is average.
 They are frameless but supported with a modular foam back panel.
 Any ultralight daypack on this list will serve you well on your next day hike.
 Happy trails!